 8. Toast/roast your spices for an added flavor dimension.
 It’s simple: Lightly toast your cumin in a sauté pan, then cool the cumin completely then grind it up before using.

-9. Pick up a cheap coffee grinder and designate it for spices only.
+9. Pick up aand designate it for spices only.
 Nothing fancy, just something in that $15-$20 range.

 10. Experiment with flavor and get creative in the kitchen.
 Step outside of your comfort zone and try cooking with more exotic spices like galangal, sumac, cardamom, or saffron.
 You’re probably already drinking some of these if you drink amari, so why not cook with them too?